 Ken, an ordained minister with the Association of International Gospel Assemblies (AIGA), is a co-founder of House of Hope along with his wife Dee Dee Niewulis.
 Before House of Hope, Ken volunteered with Prison Fellowship working in the Youth Prison in North Carolina.
 He also volunteered with Hickory Public Schools, Salvation Army youth programs, and as a coach with the Hickory Recreation Department.

 DeeDee, trained Christian Biblical counselor, free-lance artist, and mediation specialist, is a co-founder of Foothills House of Hope along with her husband, Ken Niewulis.
 Before devoting her work fulltime to FHOH, DeeDee worked with free-lance artists for area furniture companies, hand-painting specialty pieces for clients all over the world.
 She has been commissioned for many watercolor paintings, especially in wildlife, pets, floral projects and landscapes.
 DeeDee has training in Mediation, Accounting and Finances, and received her education for Christian counseling from Gardner Webb University.

 My name is Maleigha Taylor, born and raised in Hickory, NC.
 I am a part of the legal administration team and a teacher here at Foothills House of Hope.
-I started in the spring of 2020.
+I started in the Summer of 2020.
 I have been a part of House of Hope through my family since I was young.
 I am happy and excited to be part of change here in Hickory.